 Commercial fishing logbooks

-If you are a commercial fisher or charter fisher operating in Queensland's state-managed fisheries, you are required by law to complete daily logbooks.
+Commercial and charter fishers operating in Queensland's state-managed fisheries are required by law to complete daily logbooks.

 - retained catch

 - discarded catch (in certain logbooks)

 - location catch was taken

 - fishing equipment used

 - interactions with threatened, endangered and protected animals (see below).